awto/effectfuljs/packages/vscode-debugger/README.md

 Here are some of them:

-1. Install "@effectful/debugger" into a separate folder and add it into NODE_MODULES, or put it into some parent folder of your project.
+1. Install "@effectful/debugger" into a separate folder and add it into NODE_PATH, or put it into some parent folder of your project.

-2. Install "@effectful/debugger" globally and add a link to it.
+2. Install "@effectful/debugger" globally and add link it into the project.

 ```
 $ npm install --global @effectful/debugger